Zakaria1986/DatabaseOperations/intro_to_sql.md

 ### Practical 7

-- Experiment with the above syntax to create queries against your records.
+- Experiment with the above syntax to create queries against your records using the join statement.

 ### Join Types